HUNGUARD Ltd. is engaged in the evaluation of software products and systems for security and security-related legal compliance.

 This assessment procedure is applicable to business and safety-critical IT systems.
 The assessment is based on various developer evidence – system security roadmaps, security plans, guides, test documentation – and focuses on the security attribute defined in ISO/IEC 25010.

-The assessment for the systems in operation is based on the NIST SP 800-53A (Assessing Security and Privacy Controls in Federal Information Systems and Organizations Building Effective Assessment Plans) assessment methodology, where the requirements to be assessed are either contained in the NIST 800-53 rev4 (Security and Privacy Controls for Federal Information Systems and Organizations) document (for low, moderate and high levels) or in the BM Regulation 41/2015 (VII.15.) issued as a harmonization of this document (for security classes 1-5).
+The assessment for the systems in operation is based on the NIST SP 800-53A (Assessing Security and Privacy Controls in Federal Information Systems and Organizations Building Effective Assessment Plans) assessment methodology, where the requirements to be assessed are either contained in the NIST 800-53 rev5 (former rev4) (Security and Privacy Controls for Federal Information Systems and Organizations) document (for low, moderate and high levels) or previously in the BM Regulation 41/2015 (VII.15.) issued as a harmonization of this document (for security classes 1-5), now According to Annex 2 of MK Decree 7/2024 (VI.24.)
+(For basic, significant, high security classes).
 The assessment requirements may be complemented by other requirements in some user areas, as defined in legislation, and accordingly the main assessment areas are: